djherron/djherron.github.io/_news/announcement_010.md

 related_posts: false
 ---

-I passed my Viva (thesis defence) with minor amendments requested to my thesis. :tada:
+I passed my PhD Viva (thesis defence) today, with my examiners requesting only minor amendments to my thesis, and without need for further oral examination. :tada:.
+Almost there.
+The hardest bits are done, but more to do yet to make things official.